Close Menu

 Adapt or manage oneself.
 This mental area refers to the ability to regulate emotions, control behavior, and maintain your calm in a work setting.
 Examples include responding to demands and dealing with changes.
 You should be able to manage your mental symptoms.

 Also, you should be able to understand the difference between acceptable and unacceptable work performance.
-Likewise, you need to set goals, make plans for yourself without the help of others, and maintain personal hygiene and appropriate attire in the work setting.
+Likewise, you need to be able to set goals and make plans for yourself without the help of others.
+You also need to be able to maintain personal hygiene and appropriate attire in the work setting.

 You should also be aware of normal hazards and being safe.
 These examples illustrate the nature of this area of mental function.
 The SSA does not require records of all of the examples in order to meet the listing.